joetanx/ctf/htb/university.md

     (ALL : ALL) ALL
 ```

-The `Downloads` directory in `wao`'s home directory appears to be the developer work area for the site, CAs were found in this directory too:
+The `Downloads` directory in `wao`'s home directory appears to be the developer work area for the site, `rootCA.key` is found in this directory too:

 ```console
 wao@LAB-2:~$ ls -lRa